-- 5.5.3.
-A control for another system that has the ancillary effect of placing the ESC system in a mode in which it no longer satisfies the performance requirements of paragraphs 5.1, 5.2, and 5.3 need not be identified by the "ESC Off" identifiers in paragraph 5.5.2, but the ESC status must be identified by the "ESC Off" tell-tale in accordance with paragraph 5.6. - 5.6.
+- 5.5.4.
+A control for another system that has the ancillary effect of placing the ESC system in a mode in which it no longer satisfies the performance requirements of paragraphs 5, 5.1, 5.2, and 5.3 need not be identified by the "ESC Off" identifiers in paragraph 5.5.2.., but the ESC status must be identified by the "ESC Off" tell tale in accordance with paragraph 5.6. - 5.6.
 ESC Off Tell-tale.
-If the manufacturer elects to install a control to turn off or reduce the performance of the ESC system under paragraph 5.5., the tell-tale requirements of paragraphs 5.6.1. to 5.6.4.
-5.6.9. must be met in order to alert the driver to the lessened state of ESC system functionality. - 5.6.1.
-The vehicle manufacturer must provide a tell-tale indicating that the vehicle has been put into a mode that renders it unable to satisfy the requirements of paragraphs 5.1., 5.2., and 5.3., if such a mode is provided. - 5.6.2.
-The "ESC Off" tell-tale must be identified by the symbol shown for "ESC Off" in paragraph 5.5.2 or the text "ESC Off." - (a) Must be displayed in direct and clear view of the driver while in the driver's designated seating position with the driver's seat belt fastened - (b) Must appear perceptually upright to the driver while driving - (c) must be identified by the symbol shown for "ESC Off" in paragraph 5.5.2 or the text "ESC Off - (d) must be yellow or amber in colour
+If the manufacturer elects to install a control to turn off or reduce the performance of the ESC system under paragraph 5.5., the tell-tale requirements of paragraphs 5.6.1. to 5.6.9.
+5.6.4. must shall be met in order to alert the driver to the lessened state of ESC system functionality.
+This requirement does not apply for the driver-selected mode referred to in paragraph 5.5.1.(b). - 5.6.1.
+The vehicle manufacturer must shall provide a tell-tale indicating that the vehicle has been put into a mode that renders it unable to satisfy the requirements of paragraphs 5, 5.1., 5.2., and 5.3., if such a mode is provided. - 5.6.2.
+The "ESC off" tell-tale: - (a) must shall be displayed in direct and clear view of the driver while in the driver's designated seating position with the driver's seat belt fastened; - (b) must shall appear perceptually upright to the driver while driving;

+(c) must shall be identified by the symbol shown for "ESC Off" in paragraph 5.5.2 or the text "ESC Off"